rdkcentral/hal-doxygen/template/docs/pages/halSpec.md

 If the interface is expected to allocate and return pointers to memory, what are the expected rules with respect to ownership, clean up and termination.

-### Example Statement
+### Example Statement - Memory Model

-Caller Responsibilities:
+**Caller Responsibilities:**

-Ownership of Memory: Callers must assume full responsibility for managing any memory explicitly given to the module functions to populate.
-This includes proper allocation and de-allocation to prevent memory leaks.
+- Manage memory passed to specific functions as outlined in the API documentation.
+This includes allocation and proper deallocation to prevent leaks.
-Module Responsibilities:

-Internal Memory Handling: Modules must independently allocate and de-allocate memory for their internal operations, ensuring efficient resource management.
+**Module Responsibilities:**

+- Handle and deallocate memory used for its internal operations.
--Mandatory Cleanup: Modules are required to release all internally allocated memory upon closure to prevent resource leaks.
+- Release all internally allocated memory upon closure to prevent leaks.

-Compliance:

-Strict Adherence: All module implementations and caller code must strictly adhere to these memory management requirements for optimal performance and system stability.
-Unless otherwise stated specifically in the API documentation.

 ## Power Management Requirements